Aleks272/PWP-Webbipojat/README.md

 1. Run `mockdata.py` from `tests`-folder, this will populate the database with test data
 2. Install the application by running `pip install -e .` in the root folder of the project

-Now you are ready to run the test by moving to the `tests` folder and running the command `pytest`
+Now you are ready to run the test by moving to the `tests` folder and running the command `pytest --cov-report term-missing --cov=project_watchlist`

 # To do:
 - Unit test (ideas)